szymex73/bloodhound-convert/README.md

 # bloodhound-convert
-Python based [Bloodhound](https://github.com/BloodHoundAD/BloodHound) data converter from the legacy pre 4.1 format to 4.1+ format
+Python based [Bloodhound](https://github.com/BloodHoundAD/BloodHound) data converter from the legacy pre 4.1 (v3 format, older formats are not supported (yet?)) format to 4.1+ format

 **NOTE**
 While I've tested this on multiple dumps of mine and they seemed to work fine, I don't expect all the Bloodhound queries to work correctly on this so keep this in mind.